krlmlr/dplyr/revdep/cran.md

 ## revdepcheck results

-We checked 32 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 30 reverse dependencies (29 from CRAN + 1 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 30 new problems
+ * We saw 17 new problems
  * We failed to check 0 packages

 Issues with CRAN packages are summarised below.